prashantbaher/tcc-blog/_drafts/solidworks-macros/edit-linear-skech-pattern.md

 ---

-## For Experience Macro Developer - Linear Sketch Pattern From VBA Macro
+## For Experience Macro Developer - Edit Linear Sketch Pattern From VBA Macro

 If you are an experience **Solidworks Macro developer**, then you are looking for a specific code sample.